Appeals Court Blocks Part of California’s Online Child Safety Law Because of Free Speech Concerns

 The lower court also found that the law’s standards for what constitutes harmful content or content that promotes the “best interests” of children were too subjective and vague, running the risk of arbitrary enforcement and excessive self-censorship.

-While the district court acknowledged that parts of the law might be severable, meaning that they could be separated out from the rest of the law and blocked while allowing others to remain in force, it chose to enjoin the entire act.
+While the district court acknowledged that parts of the law might be severable, meaning that they could be separated from the rest of the law and blocked while allowing others to remain in force, it chose to enjoin the entire act.
 Its decision was based on the idea that the law was so interdependent that removing certain parts would disrupt the overall regulatory scheme.

 The appeals court disagreed with the district court’s decision to block the entire law, finding that the lower court had overstated the likelihood that all the provisions were inseparable from those that were deemed unconstitutional.
-The 9th Circuit vacated the broader injunction, allowing other parts of the law to go into effect, while remanding the case to the lower court to consider which provisions could be enforced separately from the invalid ones.
+The Ninth Circuit vacated the broader injunction, allowing other parts of the law to go into effect, while remanding the case to the lower court to consider which provisions could be enforced separately from the invalid ones.

 Both sides saw the appeals court’s ruling as a partial win.